 A Virginia Landlords Rights & Responsibilities

-As a landlord, the Virginia laws give you the following rights.
+As a property owner, the Virginia laws give you the following rights.
 The right to:

 - Reasonably enter your tenant’s rented premises to perform necessary duties

-- Proper notice from a tenant seeking to move out
+- Proper notice and prior written consent from a tenant seeking to move out

 - Draft a legally abiding lease or rental agreement